On this page:

 - Register your travel and contact details.
 This information is kept absolutely confidential and only used if there is an emergency.
-For example, it means we can give you warning of an approaching tropical cyclone, give you advice on what to do if there’s major civil unrest, and check your well-being if there’s been a terrorist attack.
+For example, it means we can give you warning of an approaching tropical cyclone or give you advice on what to do if there’s major civil unrest or if there’s been a terrorist attack.

 - Make sure you look after your passport while you are travelling.
 It is a valuable document and is necessary for any international travel.
 Losing your passport can create real difficulties and could even cut your travel short.
 Take a photocopy of your passport with you and leave a copy at home with a family member or trusted friend.
 Check your passport validity before you depart: many countries require a passport to be valid for at least six months beyond your intended departure from that country.
 Information on obtaining a New Zealand passport can be found at the Department of Internal Affairs website.

-- Check visa requirements and make sure you have at least one clear page in your passport for immigration stamps.
+- Check visa requirements, including requirements for electronic travel authorities (eTA’s), and make sure you have at least one clear page in your passport for immigration stamps.
 Your travel agent or the Embassy or High Commissions of the countries you intend to visit or transit through can tell you about visa and entry requirements, which you should check well in advance.